jaroslavmraz/bash-ai-azure/readme.md

-Absolutely, I'll provide a full README with all the options covered in one unified document:

----

 # Bash AI Azure Assistant

 A bash utility powered by Azure Cognitive Services, developed and maintained by `jaroslavmraz`.
 This assistant delivers Azure AI service-related responses directly to your terminal.